 In 2018 the DVSA introduced a new Part 3 test.
-In the new ADI Part 3 test the examiner wants to observe you delivering a real driving lesson to one of your pupils, rather than pretending to be a pupil as was the case prior to 2018.
+In the new ADI Part 3 test the examiner wants to observe you delivering a real driving lesson to one of your pupils, rather than the examiner pretending to be a pupil as was the case prior to 2018.
 In many ways this makes the test easier as a real pupil isn’t trying to catch you out but the downside is you will need to show you can perform all aspects of the job for real rather than just pick up and correct driving faults that the examiner makes as was the case before 2018.

 The examiner now needs to observe you from the back seat of your car delivering a driving lesson for real.
 Consequently, any course must now incorporate a large amount of real on-the-job practical training to ensure you succeed.
 Naturally this favours those who are being trained by well established reputable driving schools such as LDC with ready access to people learning to drive rather than one of the dozens of organisations who just want to sell you a driving instructor training course and forget about you once they have your money and given you access to their online icourse.

 The examiner is now assessing you on your ability to tailor the training to your pupil’s learning goals and needs.
 In particular the examiner will:

 - look for evidence that the trainee instructor meets the national standard for driver and rider training